garrandall/popular-music-data/tracks/proud-mary-creedence-clearwater-revival.md

 ---

 Left a good job in the city,
-Workin' for the man ev'ry night and day,
+Workin' for the man every night and day,
 And I never lost one minute of sleepin',
 Worryin' 'bout the way things might have been.